richardvenneman/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 timeline of this transaction sample.
 It will help provide more insight in where the most time was spent during the request.

+For more information on what event names to use in the `instrument/3` and `instrument/4` functions, please read our [event naming guidelines](/api/event-names.html).

 ```elixir
 # Phoenix controller example
 defmodule PhoenixExample.PostController do